Skip to content

 Why use a group

-If enough time is available, groups usually make higher quality decisions than most individuals acting on their own.
+Given enough time, groups usually produce higher-quality decisions than most individuals acting alone.

 Three reasons: